-Advocacy and support for adults living with (or suspected of living with) FASD, who are currently involved in the justice system
+Advocacy and support for adults living with (or suspected of living with) FASD, who are exhibiting criminal behaviour

-While individuals living with Fetal Alcohol Spectrum Disorder (FASD) are affected by the disorder in different ways, many of the brain injuries and disabilities that result from it can lead them to involvement in the justice system.
+While individuals living with Fetal Alcohol Spectrum Disorder (FASD) are affected by the disorder in different ways, many of the brain injuries and disabilities that result from it can increase the likelihood of criminal involvement.
 Research suggests up to a quarter of inmates in federal corrections could have fetal alcohol spectrum disorder.

-The Calgary John Howard Society (CJHS) has a support program for people living with FASD, with a focus on those in Remand.
+The Calgary John Howard Society (CJHS) has a support program for people living with FASD, with a focus on those staying at the Calgary Remand Centre.
 CJHS support specialists will:

 - Advocate for and support clients who are experiencing current justice system involvement